anuj-singal/Bootstrap-webpage/README.md

 # Bootstrap Webpage
-It's a simple pricing webpage.\n
+It's a simple pricing webpage.
 It is created using bootstrap and html.
 There is no css file added.